-h.
+h.i.
 Customer acquisition and marketing plans.

-- Customer acquisition and marketing plan.

-- Low-income Recruitment Plan.
+- Customer acquisition and marketing plan. - Low-income Recruitment Plan.

-- i.
+i.j.
 Permits.

-- Identify and provide the status of all required permits and approvals including: electrical; structural; zoning/land use; water rights; FAA/airport; environmental impact; cultural/historic impact; city council/board approvals; and any others (describe).

-- If required, provide proof of non-ministerial/discretionary-type permits or land use approval (upload documentation).
+- Identify and provide the status of all required permits and approvals including: electrical; structural; zoning/land use; water rights; FAA/airport; environmental impact; cultural/historic impact; city council/board approvals; and any others (describe). - If required, provide proof of non-ministerial/discretionary-type permits or land use approval (upload documentation).

-j.
-Interconnection.
+j.k.Interconnection.

-- Indicate interconnection queue type (Community Solar queue or standard interconnection queue), status, queue number and date of estimated/executed Interconnection Agreement. - If the Project has a completed a utility interconnection study with a passing result, and this status is reflected in the public interconnection tracking system (OASIS), no documentation is required. - If a project has completed a utility interconnection study but the status is not available on OASIS, the Project Manager must provide documentation of the completed study. - If a Project less than or equal to 360 kW-AC or with a public or non-profit Project Manager has not completed a utility interconnection study with a passing result, the following documentation is required: - Proof of the submission of an application for interconnection, completion of a utility scoping meeting and payment of the deposit for a utility interconnection study (upload confirmation emails or other documentation).
+- Indicate interconnection queue type (Community Solar queue or standard interconnection queue), status, queue number and date of estimated/executed Interconnection Agreement. - If the Project has a completed a utilityUtility interconnection study with a passing result, and this status is reflected in the public interconnection tracking system (OASIS), no documentation is required. - If a projectProject has completed a utilityUtility interconnection study but the status is not available on OASIS, the Project Manager must provide documentation of the completed study. - IfIn the Interim Offering, if a Project less than or equal to 360 kW-AC or with a public or non-profit Project Manager has not completed a utilityUtility interconnection study with a passing result, the following documentation is required: - Proof of the submission of an application for interconnection, completion of a utilityUtility scoping meeting and payment of the deposit for a utilityUtility interconnection study (upload confirmation emails or other documentation).

-k.
-Development timeline.
+k.l.Development timeline.